JakeAndEli/RunningTab/README.md

 ## Building and Running the application

 This application runs using a Node.js server.
 You will need to download and install Node.js.
-For instructions on downloading and install Node.js on Windows, visit the following link: https://nodesource.com/blog/installing-nodejs-tutorial-windows/
+For instructions on downloading and installing Node.js on Windows, visit the following link: https://nodesource.com/blog/installing-nodejs-tutorial-windows/

 Once Node.js has been downloaded, you will need to run `npm install` from the top level directory of the application to import all of the node modules.